1928 – 1933 Chrysler IFS

 Need more info about this product?Contact us!

-Our Fatman Fab classic 1928 – 1933 Chrysler Independent Front Suspension (IFS) Kits are designed for customers who love those heavier luxury cars.
-This kit uses 1973-87 Chevrolet Pickup Truck Spindles with 12”x5” bolt circle Brakes, Rear Steer Power Rack & extra size Tubing.
-Because of these vehicles fender lines, they require a short upper control arm to clear them and a rear steer rack and pinion, which will not interfere with the lower grill shell pan.
+Our Fat Man Fabrication Classic 1928 – 1933 Chrysler Independent Front Suspension (IFS) Kits are designed for customers who love those heavier luxury cars.
+This kit uses 1973-87 Chevrolet pickup truck spindles with 12” 5-on-5” bolt circle brakes, rear steer power rack, and extra size tubing.
+Because of these vehicles fender lines they require a short upper control arm to clear them and a rear steer rack and pinion which will not interfere with the lower grill shell pan.

-With our Classic Chrysler IFS Kit for the 1928 – 1933 Chrysler we supply super heavy duty tubular control arms and crossmembers that will take the weight of these fine, yet still very heavy automobiles.
-We spent extensive time and research perfecting our Independent Front Suspensions for the 1928 – 1933 Chryslers, take a look at what each kit includes below, but remember there are still some things that you will need to give to us to make this IFS Kit fit your vehicle.
+With our Classic IFS Kit for the 1928 – 1933 Chrysler we supply super heavy duty tubular control arms and crossmembers that will take the weight of these fine yet still very heavy automobiles.
+We spent extensive time and research perfecting our Independent Front Suspensions for the 1928 – 1933 Chryslers.
+Take a look at what each kit includes below, but remember there is still some information that you will need to give to us to make this IFS Kit fit your vehicle.

 Deluxe Kit 60” Track Width